Doug Davies (speedway rider)

 Doug Davies (6 August 1936 – 8 June 2000) was a South Africa international motorcycle speedway rider.
-He earned 10 caps for the South African national speedway team.
+He earned ten caps for the South African national speedway team.

 Speedway career

 Davies reached the final of the Speedway World Championship in the 1956 Individual Speedway World Championship.

-He rode in the top tier of British Speedway with Birmingham Brummies from 1954 to 1956, and New Cross Rangers in 1961.
+Davies rode in the top tier of British Speedway with Birmingham Brummies from 1954 to 1956, and New Cross Rangers in 1961.